18 long-lasting perfumes for women, with luxe and concentrated notes that actually linger

 To get the most out of your signature scent, Stephanie recommends layering it with the coordinating hair perfume (if it has one), naming Byredo's Gypsy Water as her go-to.

-Aleesha Badkar is a Digital Beauty Editor at woman&home.
+Aleesha Badkar is Beauty eComm Editor at woman&home.
 She loves to make an impression with fragrance, and her (ever so slightly unreasonable) inclination to not smell like anybody else in the room leaves her constantly testing different scent profiles as well as keeping up-to-date with the newest perfume launches every season.
 She tends to err towards woody, amber blends with a subtle sweetness or blends that boast hints of sharp citrus, soft smokiness or salty animalistic notes.

 For a long-lasting finish, Aleesha says, "Although I know you're not really supposed to, I spray a light mist over my hair to keep my fragrances lingering every time I swish my head around throughout the day.
 But I make sure to do it from quite far away so that the chemicals don't do too much damage!"

-To ensure her fragrances last all day, Naomi says: "I never rub my wrists after spraying them, instead I let my perfume dry down fully.
+To ensure her fragrances last all day, Naomi says: "I never rub my wrists after spraying them, instead, I let my perfume dry down fully.
 And when I wear knit jumpers, I always mist the neckline a little, as I find scent really clings to the fibres - though be mindful of staining."

 Contributing writer at woman&home, Amelia Yeomans specialises in fashion and beauty content, covering everything from fragrance and nail art trends to reporting on fashion weeks.
 Perfume-wise, Amelia is of the firm belief that no compliment beats being told you smell good.
 "I want every perfume I wear to be appealing yet distinctive," Amelia explains, before adding, "I tend to gravitate towards fresh, floral, and peppery fragrances for the daytime.
 For evening, I stick to floral top notes but with sweeter base notes like blackcurrant or vanilla.
 YSL Libre has been my staple for years."